Accessibility Tools

 Acne is one of the most common skin conditions seen anywhere in the world.
 During the course of one's lifetime, 85% of people in the United States will have acne.
 So it's a very common skin condition and one that Dr. Jaliman sees in her office daily.

-At what age, like during puberty, can I get acne?
+At what age can I develop acne?

 Girls between the ages 8 to 13 can get acne, but the average age is 11.
 Boys between the ages of 9 to 15 but the average age is 12.
 Acne is caused by hormonal changes during puberty.